ryan-mcclue/unsw/anat2521/week5-fossil-primates.md

 not entirely sure how to reconstruct environmental conditions from isotopes (has to be some fossil to extrapolate from?) e.g. where are oxygen isotopes found? (in water?)

-radiometric dating, so the granularity is half-life?
+radiometric dating, so the granularity is half-life? (no)

 stone age and subsequent lithics are what?